mesosphere/dcos-kafka-service/README.md

 $ dcos package install kafka
 ```

-By default, this will create a new Kafka cluster named `kafka0`.
-Two clusters cannot share the same name, so installing additional clusters beyond the default cluster would require [customizing the `framework-name` at install time](#custom-install-configuration) for each additional instance.
+This command creates a new Kafka cluster with the default name `kafka0`.
+Two clusters cannot share the same name, so installing additional clusters beyond the default cluster requires [customizing the `framework-name` at install time](#custom-install-configuration) for each additional instance.

-All `dcos kafka` CLI commands have a `--framework-name` argument allowing the user to specify which Kafka instance to query, which defaults to `kafka0`.
+All `dcos kafka` CLI commands have a `--framework-name` argument allowing the user to specify which Kafka instance to query.
+If you do not specify a framework name, the CLI assumes the default value, `kafka0`.
 The default value for `--framework-name` can be customized via the DCOS CLI configuration:

 ``` bash
 $ dcos config set kafka.framework_name new_default_name
 ```

-The default cluster is intended for testing/development.
-Additional customization would be needed before it can be considered suitable for production use.
-Running clusters may be [re-configured in-place using Marathon](#changing-configuration-in-flight).
+The default cluster, `kafka0`, is intended for testing and development.
+It is not suitable for production use without additional customization.

-### Custom install configuration
+#### Custom install configuration

-The defaults may be customized by creating a JSON file, then passing it to `dcos package install` using the `--options parameter`.
-For example:
+Customize the defauls by creating a JSON file.
+Then pass it to `dcos package install` using the `--options parameter`.

 Sample JSON options file named `sample-kafka.json`:
 ``` json